george24601/notes/py/misc.md

 None, False, 0, "", (), [] are all False.
 Others are true

-In Python, all input is just gotten from the input() function, which you do not need to import.
-As a parameter to the input function, you give the prompt for the user.

 dir is a function that will not be useful in your actual code, per se.
 However, it’s exceptionally useful when you’re dealing with some kind of new object, and you want to find out what kind of attributes it has.

 help() is a function similar to dir(), in that it’s useful for debugging and quick testing.
 When you pass it a function, it will show you the docstring help text for that function.